christophknabe/spring-ddd-bank/README.md

 During the following phase `process-classes` the exception message texts are extracted from the JavaDoc comments of all exceptions under `src/main/java/` by the  `ExceptionMessagesDoclet`  as configured for the `maven-javadoc-plugin`.
 They are appended to the message text file in `target/classes/`.
 This process is excluded from m2e lifecycle mapping in the `pom.xml`.

-## Overcoming versioning problems with JDK and Maven

-If you experience problems which are related to the versions of JDK and Maven you can achieve usage of the same versions as this project was developed on as follows:

-* Make the required JDK version available on your computer: I recommend to use https://sdkman.io/ Install it like there described.
-List the available JDKs by `sdk list java`
-  For installation of the HotSpot variant of JDK 8 of provider AdoptOpenJDK use the listed identifier e.g. `8.0.292.hs-adpt` in the command
-  `sdk install java 8.0.292.hs-adpt`
-  If you do not want that it becomes the default Java version, answer in the end with `n`.
-* Make that the required Java version is used by your project:
-  You can do this for the current command window by `sdk use java 8.0.292.hs-adpt` You can do this permanently by `sdk default java 8.0.292.hs-adpt` Or you define the environment variable `JAVA_HOME` as the path of your JDK installation, on my computer it is e.g. `/home/knabe/.sdkman/candidates/java/8.0.292.hs-adpt`.
-How to define environment variables and for which lifetime depends on your operating system and is beyond the scope of this introduction.
-  If you want to use JDK 8 only for this project you can define a script which defines JAVA_HOME and then runs Maven, e.g. on Linux: File `mymvn.sh` with content `JAVA_HOME=/home/knabe/.sdkman/candidates/java/8.0.292.hs-adpt ./mvnw "$@"`
-  Then `./mymvn.sh clean test` This runs the Maven Wrapper of the project with the given JDK.
-  I recommend not to version this script, as other developers probably have their JDK at another location.

 ## Plans